Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 * Slider
 * Switch Button

-To save the configuration by means of right click the code can be exported and added to the `defaults.sreg`.
+To save the configuration by means of right click, the code can be exported and added to the `defaults.sreg`.

 Heartbeat
 ---------